8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 In particular, how much forgiveness do you want in your iron?
 Do you want an iron with more of a players-like look and feel that will challenge your game, or do you want to play it safe with a chunkier profile?

-If you play a less forgiving iron, you may score worse initially, but over time, you’ll learn to adjust and improve your ball striking.
+In general, mid handicappers gravitate towards game-improvement irons, although they probably don’t need as much forgiveness as a typical high handicapper would.
+On the other hand, if you play a less forgiving iron, you may score worse initially, but over time, you’ll learn to adjust and improve your ball striking.

 Recreational golfers may just want to enjoy themselves with a GI iron.
 But those who are more serious about improving their game may want to consider irons designed for low-handicappers or even scratch golfers.
 This is why, in this guide, we tried to include irons with varying forgiveness levels.